leenyburger/sfu_landing_page_jekyll/_posts/2021-08-18-the-complete-guide-to-using-a-cdn-with-active-storage.md

 If you want to proxy all your files, you can add an initializer to your application.
 Create an `active_storage.rb` file in `config/initializers` with the following:
 `Rails.application.config.active_storage.resolve_model_to_route = :rails_storage_proxy`

 You can then *remove* the `cdn_routes` created in the previous step, and all files will use the proxy url.

 So in this case with one additional line in the configuration a standard `<%= image_tag (@user.avatar), width: 500, height: 500 %>` will produce a proxy URL.

 ## What about the route helpers?

 Another option is to use route helpers directly.
-With no `active_storage.rb` configuration and no `cdn_image` routes defined you can use `<%= image_tag rails_storage_proxy_path(@user.avatar), height: 100, width: 100 %>`.
-Directly in your view to generate the proxy URL.
+With no `active_storage.rb` configuration and no `cdn_image` routes defined you can use `<%= image_tag rails_storage_proxy_path(@user.avatar), height: 100, width: 100 %>` directly in your view to generate the proxy URL.

 This helper accepts parameters, so you can specify your CDN host if desired: `rails_storage_proxy_url(@user.avatar, host:  Rails.application.credentials.dig(:CDN_HOST), protocol: “https")`

 ## How to connect your CDN to your application: